 Although the Daily Scrum seems to be a simple and straightforward event, I still encounter a lot of teams struggling with it.
-In this blog post I'll share my tips & tactics.
-You can use it as a checklist for you own Daily Scrum, and hopefully it helps you ensure the event to become (or stay) effective, fun and inspiring.
+In this blog post, I'll share my tips & tactics.
+You can use it as a checklist for your own Daily Scrum, and hopefully, it helps you ensure the event to become (or stay) effective, fun and inspiring.

 Purpose and Outcome

 The purpose of the Daily Scrum is to inspect and synchronize the team's progress towards the Sprint Goal, discuss if anything impedes the team and re-plan the team's work to achieve the Sprint Goal.

 The outcome of the Daily Scrum should be:

 - An updated Sprint Backlog

 - An updated Sprint plan to achieve the Sprint Goal.

 Afterward, every team member should have a clear plan for the day ahead.
 Possible impediments that limit them from achieving the Sprint Goal should have been identified.
 After the Daily Scrum, the team can spend some time to discuss the impediments in more detail and find a solution.

 The members of the Development Team are the primary participants of the Daily Scrum.
 The Scrum Master (as a facilitator) and the Product Owner (providing clarity about Product Backlog Items) can join, but their attendance isn't mandatory.